khaledmos3ad/jdogo/README.md

 ** Example:

->> {
-    JDOCGenerator generator = new JDOCGenerator(Customer.class);  // create a Doc generator from type Customer String docCode = generator.generateObject(customer);  // It will generate for now A String of the generated Doc Code }
+>> JDOCGenerator generator = new JDOCGenerator(Customer.class);  // create a Doc generator from type Customer
+>> String docCode = generator.generateObject(customer);  // It will generate for now A String of the generated Doc Code

 All is Done now with the above 2 Lines of code , you can generate a big tree of any wanted object with anydepth to be sent over network.

 ** To generate List of Objects
-{ String jdocListCode = generator.generateObjectList(customers); }
+>> String jdocListCode = generator.generateObjectList(customers);

 ** Options:
->> generator.excludeObject("Location"); // You can configure the Generator to exclude the Mapping of the Location Object in the Customer Object Tree.
+// You can configure the Generator to exclude the Mapping of the Location Object in the Customer Object Tree.
+>> generator.excludeObject("Location");

->> generator.excludeFieldsFromObject("Product", "name", "id"); //You can also exclude any number of fields within any Object you want.
+//You can also exclude any number of fields within any Object you want.
+>> generator.excludeFieldsFromObject("Product", "name", "id");

 *** Now it is the Time to parse the sent List of Object in the receiver like that
 >> JDOCParser parser = new JDOCParser();